 11. Easy Parking.
-There is a big carport attached to the house, a second driveway and ample street parking.
+There is a big carport and ample street parking.

-12. Little people 'stuff' such as a cot, a pusher, a high chair and a basket full of toys can be provided on request - just ask the owner.
+12. Little people 'stuff' such as a cot, a pusher, a high chair, a sand pit, a 2 storey cubby house, board games and a basket full of toys.

-2. Linen is supplied and included in all bookings.
-Linen includes sheets, pillow slips and towels.
+2. Linen is supplied and includes sheets, pillow slips and towels.